How to Grow Shallots

 What are Shallots?

-Shallots are an ancient vegetable that originated in Asia, and then made their way to the Mediterranean region.
+Shallots (Allium cepa aggregatum) are an ancient vegetable that originated in Asia, and then made their way to the Mediterranean region.
 They are a member of the Alium family, which includes onions and garlic.
 The taste is milder than onions and contains a slight garlic flavor.
 They can be used in the place of onions in recipes if you want a milder flavor.
-Another one of their advantages is that they can be stored for six to eight months.
+Another advantage is that they can be stored for six to eight months, longer than onions can be stored.

 Red shallots, as their name implies, have red outer skins with bulbs that have red rings similar to red onions.
 The bulbs have the same teardrop shape as yellow shallots.